librewolf-community/LibreWolf/README.md

 ## Installation Instructions

 **Notice:** in the current state of the project LibreWolf is a set of configuration files for Firefox (awaiting a correct build of the project), therefore if you already have a Firefox profile, that profile will be used and temporary files will be removed (cookies and current session), make sure to backup your current Firefox's profile before using LibreWolf.
-Using LibreWolf simultaneously with Firefox is possilbe through a different profile you can follow [this wiki](https://www.ghacks.net/2008/05/29/run-multiple-firefox-profiles-simultaneously/) to do so. **[Future](https://github.com/LibreWolf-Browser/LibreWolf/issues/55) LibreWolf version** will be independent from Firefox and therefore will solve this issue.
+Using LibreWolf simultaneously with Firefox is possible through a different profile you can follow [this wiki](https://www.ghacks.net/2008/05/29/run-multiple-firefox-profiles-simultaneously/) to do so. **[Future](https://github.com/LibreWolf-Browser/LibreWolf/issues/55) LibreWolf version** will be independent from Firefox and therefore will solve this issue.

 ### Windows